michael-patsko/advent-of-code-2023/README.md

 ## Things to Improve

-- In future attempts, I would like to use a more strongly typed language, such as TypeScript or Python.
+- In future attempts, I would like to use a more strongly typed language, such as TypeScript or Python :snake:.

 - I need to improve the error handling in my code.

 - Crediting borrowed code from the outset is important.
 In the early days, I might have used code from [Stack Overflow](https://stackoverflow.com/) without proper credit.
 See Day 2 `Array.min` and `Array.max` for an example.
 It's crucial to credit others for their contributions, regardless of the code's complexity.

 ## Reflections on my Approach

 - My approach involved quickly writing code to find the correct answer, without focusing on tidiness or optimization unless necessary.

 - I opted to use JavaScript, not necessarily because it was the best language of choice for all puzzles, but because I find it easy to use for prototyping, and it proves suitable for most simple applications.
 Equally, it had been a while since I had done any challenging coding due to a period of illness, and so the ease of use and (broad amount?) of conversation around JavaScript and node.js online made it easy to jump back into.

 - Similarly, my version control was very limited; my commits consist almost of exclusively of me adding an entire .js file for each part of the day's challenge, with a comment like `day 2 part 1 working solution`.

 ---